 Genuine guest post requests may feature one or more of these characteristics:

-- they come from newly established companies aiming to gain some PR through guest blogging, so they ask their community outreach manager to contact you
+- Professional contacts: They come from newly established companies aiming to gain some PR through guest blogging, so they ask their community outreach manager to contact you.

-- they have links to good quality content from a domain they own
+- Quality content: They have links to good quality content from a domain they own.

-- they mention a specific article in your own website (however, even fake guest post requests may refer to one article to assume an air of authenticity)
+- Familiarity with your site: They mention a specific article in your own website (however, even fake guest post requests may refer to one article to assume an air of authenticity).